gwenf/awesome-free-code-camp-resources/README.md

 1. [Introduction to Javascript Playlist](https://www.youtube.com/playlist?list=PL478wQWRhpfa1aPYzB_CzhJ-vFQ7BCeZS) on Youtube - by Kirupa Chinnathambi
 1. [Code Combat](https://codecombat.com/play/dungeon) - Game for learning javascript programming
-1. Algorithm practice - every single company I have interviewed with (except for one) has asked me to solve various problems in JS or 'my preferred language'.
-Khan academy has a good introduction to solving different types of algorithms here.
-I have finished all the problems on Free Code Camp - some of them twice - and I now set aside time, about 30 minutes two or three times per week, to solve challenges on hackerrank.com.
-This has really helped my programming confidence and also given me a better understanding of coding in general since I now try to work through problems in Javascript as well as in Python or Clojure.

 ## Javascript - Advanced